 The rest of the paper is organised as follows.
-The proposed method is introduced in Section~\ref{sec:method} and experiments and results are presented in Section~\ref{sec:results}.
-The main findings and perspectives are discussed in Section~\ref{sec:discussion} and we conclude in Section~\ref{sec:conclusion}.
+The proposed method is described in detail in section~\ref{sec:method} and experiments and results are presented in section~\ref{sec:results}.
+The main findings and perspectives are discussed in section~\ref{sec:discussion} and finally we conclude in section~\ref{sec:conclusion}.